recart/career/test-assignments/frontend-react-assignment/README.md

 The main objective is that the code you submit is well-structured and covered with unit tests.

-Submit your code through `BitBucket` by creating a private repository and sharing it with the `developer-account@recart.com` email address.
+To share your code please create a **private** repository on either GitHub or BitBucket and send an invitation to `developer-account@recart.com`. ([Help for sharing on BitBucket](https://support.atlassian.com/bitbucket-cloud/docs/grant-repository-access-to-users-and-groups/))

 Please submit the base project as your initial commit and implement the tasks in separate commits to make the review easier.